Social Media and Divorce

 In recent years, social media has affected marriages and divorces across the country on many levels.
 Whether or not your divorce was caused by social media, if you subscribe to Facebook, Twitter, Google Plus, or Myspace, or use other forms of electronic communications, you should know how to conduct yourself during the divorce process.

-As a Jacksonville divorce lawyer and founder of Charles E. Willmott, P.A., I have over nearly 25 years of experience handling collaborative and uncontested divorce cases.
-I am a Board Certified divorce attorney and well-aware of how social media outlets can lead to and impact
+As a Jacksonville divorce lawyer and founder of Charles E. Willmott, P.A., I have nearly 25 years of experience handling collaborative and uncontested divorce cases.
+I am a Board Certified divorce attorney and well-aware of how social media outlets can lead to and impact divorce proceedings.

 How Social Media Can Affect Your Divorce Case

 We cannot ignore the fact that Facebook, Twitter, Myspace, Instagram, LinkedIn, and other social networking websites have become key components in how we interact in today's culture.
 When something happens to us, we want our friends to know about it.
 We share what happens in our careers, we share photos when we travel, and we share triumphs, tragedies, laughs and tears, and a plethora of pictures.